khoavd-dev/MergeVideos/README.md

 }
 ```
 ## Note
-This is a sample implementation to demonstrate the functions in AVFoundation with just some simple animations, but you got an idea !
+This is a sample implementation to demonstrate the functions in AVFoundation with just some simple animations, but you got the idea !

 You would be able to add more complicated transition animation, text showing animation by using Core Animation !!!